 Portfolio Manager/Sub-Investment Adviser

 The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
-Alexander Kozhemiakin and Javier Murcio are the fund's primary portfolio managers.
+Federico Garcia Zamora, Alexander Kozhemiakin and Javier Murcio are the fund's primary portfolio managers.
 Mr. Garcia Zamora has been a primary portfolio manager for the fund since May 2015, and Messrs.
 Kozhemiakin and Murcio have been primary portfolio managers for the fund since the fund's inception in September 2008.
 Messrs.
 Garcia Zamora, Kozhemiakin and Mr. Murcio are employees of Dreyfus and Standish Mellon Asset Management Company LLC (Standish).
 Mr. Garcia Zamora is a director of emerging markets strategies and portfolio manager for emerging market local currency debt at Standish, Mr. Kozhemiakin is the managing director of emerging market strategies and senior portfolio manager responsible for managing all emerging market debt portfolios at Standish and Mr. Murcio is a senior sovereign analyst at Standish.
 Standish investment professionals manage Dreyfus-managed funds pursuant to a dual-employee arrangement, under Dreyfus' supervision, and apply their firm's proprietary investment process in managing the funds.

 |Number of Holdings||50